RN to BSN

 Mount Mercy University is accredited by the Higher Learning Commission.
 The RN-to-BSN program is accredited by the Commission on Collegiate Nursing Education (CCNE).

-Due to state laws and regulations, the Bachelor of Science of Nursing (RN-BSN) program is not available to residents of the following states:
+Due to state laws and regulations, the Bachelor of Science in Nursing (RN-BSN) program is not available to residents of the following states:

 When you graduate, you will be better able to: